medavidallsop/old-post-notice/readme.txt

 Yes.
 You can use HTML tags in the notice text, including line breaks, formatting tags like `<strong>` and `<em>`, and other common HTML elements.
 The HTML is automatically sanitized for security, so safe tags like `<p>`, `<br>`, `<strong>`, and `<em>` are allowed, while potentially dangerous tags like `<script>` are removed.

-= Can I customize the notice text with code? =
+= Can I add content before an appended notice? =

 Yes.
-Use the `old_post_notice_notice_text` filter hook to modify the notice text.
-This filter receives the raw notice text (with replacements, e.g., `[date]`) and allows you to add custom content or modify the text before it's processed.

-= Can I add content before custom metabox content when using append behavior? =

-Yes.
-Use the `old_post_notice_text_before_append` filter hook to add content before an appended notice which is set on a post.
-For example, if you're appending links to newer posts in your notice, you can add a heading via this hook.
+Use the `old_post_notice_before_append` filter hook to add content before an appended notice.
+For example, if you're appending links to newer posts to your default notice, you can add a general heading before the links with this hook.

-This will display: [Default notice] + "Check out these newer posts:" + [Your appended notice].
+This will display: [Default notice] + "Check out these newer posts: (your heading)" + [Your appended notice].

 == Screenshots ==